 When Will the Medicare Eligibility Age Lower?

-Now, with Democratic control of the Senate, it’s more likely that Medicare at 60 will go into effect in the coming years.
-Additionally, a majority of individuals on both sides of the political aisle support a Medicare buy-in plan for adults over 50.
+With Democratic control of the Senate, it is more likely that Medicare at 60 will go into effect in the coming years.
+Additionally, most individuals on both sides of the political aisle support a Medicare buy-in plan for adults over 50.

-In the meantime, it’s crucial for beneficiaries to stay up-to-date with the latest information about potential changes to Medicare, including a reduced eligibility age.
+In the meantime, you should stay up-to-date with the latest information about potential changes to Medicare, including a reduced eligibility age.
 We will be updating this content as more information is available.